-If your ACURA AIRBAG light is on, it means that there is a problem with the Supplemental Restraint System (SRS), one or all airbags will NOT deploy if you are involved in an accident.
+If your ACURA AIRBAG light is on, there is a problem with the Supplemental Restraint System (SRS).
+This means one or all airbags may NOT deploy if you are involved in an accident.

 Acura airbag light may come on due to:

 - passenger occupancy sensor faulty

 What does the ACURA airbag light mean?

 Your car will run and drive fine if the airbag light is on.
 When you get into an accident, the airbags may not deploy and protect you and your passengers.
 Having working airbags can mean the difference between life and death.

 You will need to read codes from the airbag module to determine why the Acura airbag light is on.
 Fault codes will provide descriptions of why the airbag light is on.
 You can determine if this is a repair you can perform yourself or call various auto mechanics to quote.

 Follow these instructions to read the Acura airbag light and related fault codes.

 - Under your ACURA dashboard, you will find the Onboard Diagnostic port, also known as the OBD-II port.
 All 1996 and newer ACURA have this port.